LeoD-E1/LeoD-E1/README.md

 </a><br/><br/>

 <p>
-  Full-stack Developer 🚀 from BS AS, Argentina.<br/>
+  Front-End Developer 🚀 from BS AS, Argentina.<br/>
   I like to develop intuitive and powerful applications that will be useful
 </p>